mike-weiner/list-github-repositories/README.md

 ## Arbitrary section

 ### Github Repository
-The Github Repository can be found here: https://github.com/mike-weiner/list-github-repositories/.
+The Github Repository can be found here: [https://github.com/mike-weiner/list-github-repositories/](https://github.com/mike-weiner/list-github-repositories/).

+### Special Thanks:
+A special thank you to user [@duplaja](https://github.com/duplaja) on Github for several helpful repositories, links to the WordPress Codex, and insight that made completing certain functionality successful.